liquidmetal-dev/flintlock/docs/proposals/26-09-25-local-db-store/1172-local-db-store-design.md

 ├── handle.go         # Handle interface: Repo() ports.MicroVMRepository, Close() error
 ├── conformance/      # Shared test suite (section 8)
 ├── export/           # JSON Lines export/import used by the migration (section 7)
-└── <backend>/        # One package per local store, e.g. bolt/ or sqlite/
+└── sqlite/           # The local store (section 6)
 ```

 The containerd repo stays in `infrastructure/containerd` and registers itself
-under the name `containerd`.
-Each local backend registers under its own name
+under the name `containerd`; the SQLite package registers under `sqlite`.
+The
-in an `init` or an explicit registry call from `internal/inject`.
+registry keeps the door open for another backend without touching the wiring.

 ### 4.2 One handle per process